Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 * **Service Template only** when the check is per-instance parametrized (URL, account, token, hostname).
 Admins create services manually or via Apply rules, choosing the template and providing the values.
 Examples: `atlassian-statuspage`, `kemp-services`, `uptimerobot`, `virustotal-scan-url`.

 Ship the Service Template in `build-basket` either way.
 Add a Service Set entry to `all-the-rest.json` only if the check fits the generic or bundled shape.

+There is one deliberate exception.
+A per-instance check may join a Set anyway when its subject is important enough that an unconfigured host should not stay silent about it.
+The service the tag creates then reports UNKNOWN until the missing parameter is supplied, which is the point: the tag says the host runs the thing, and the UNKNOWN says nobody has finished setting up the check for it.
+Document the behaviour in the plugin's README so the state is not read as a defect.
+Reference implementation: [wordpress-security-scan](https://github.com/Linuxfabrik/monitoring-plugins/tree/main/check-plugins/wordpress-security-scan) in the WordPress Service Set, where `--url` cannot be guessed.

 ### Rules of Thumb